microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ![Screenshot showing Resource Graph Explorer scope](./6.png)

-In the query window, run the following query, that will show you all Azure Arc-enabled servers in your subscription.
+In the query window, run the following query that will show you all Azure Arc-enabled servers in your subscription.
 Enter the query and then click **Run Query**:

 ```kusto
 Resources